-The University of Manchester have developed a 3D printer capable of utilising multiple materials, optimising the delivery of certain materials, such as metals, ceramics, and polymers.
-The combined powder-bed and point by point multiple material delivery using selective laser melting maximises the functionality of each material.
-This results in high integrated multi-functional components using minimal materials and processes.
+The University of Manchester has developed a 3D printer capable of utilising multiple materials, optimising the delivery of certain materials, such as metals, ceramics, and polymers.
+The combined powder-bed and point-by-point multiple material delivery using selective laser melting maximise the functionality of each material.
+This results in highly integrated multi-functional components using minimal materials and processes.

 This state-of-the-art design reduces raw material wastage through decreasing material contamination and allowing materials to be reused and recycled.
 The University of Manchester have developed new software tools for use with multiple materials, and this more sophisticated system minimises restrictions on designs, allowing for more freedom in what can be printed.

-This gives the potential to create combinations/blends of materials with complimentary performance characteristics for aerospace application, such as components for rocket engines.
+This gives the potential to create combinations/blends of materials with complementary performance characteristics for aerospace applications, such as components for rocket engines.
 It also has the benefit of enabling customer-specific products, such as jewellery, and medical and dental implants.